ILP Modulo Theories: Abstract

 \section{Abstract}

 We present Integer Linear Programming (ILP) Modulo Theories (IMT).
 An IMT instance is an Integer Linear Programming instance, where some symbols have interpretations in background theories.
-We develop the theoretical underpinnings for IMT by means of \bct{}, the Branch and Cut Modulo $T$ abstract transition system.
+In previous work, the IMT approach has been applied to industrial synthesis and design problems with real-time constraints arising in the development of the Boeing 787.
+Many other problems ranging from operations research to software verification routinely involve linear constraints and optimization.
+Thus, a general ILP Modulo Theories framework has the potential to be widely applicable.
+The logical next step in the development of IMT and the main goal of this paper is to provide theoretical underpinnings.
+This is accomplished by means of \bct{}, the Branch and Cut Modulo $T$ abstract transition system.
 We show that \bct{} provides a sound and complete optimization procedure for the ILP Modulo $T$ problem, as long as $T$ is a decidable, stably-infinite theory.

-Our motivation for developing IMT is to enable advances in synthesis by coupling high-level declarative languages with new, powerful constraint solving and optimization techniques.
-This allows designers to specify \emph{what} they want, not \emph{how} to achieve it.
-We have applied the IMT approach to industrial synthesis and design problems with hard real-time constraints arising in the development of the Boeing 787.
-Given that many practical problems ranging from operations research to software design can be thought of as synthesis problems, we believe that our framework has the potential to be widely applicable.
+We compare a prototype of \bct{} against leading SMT solvers.